loadingwyn/validator-runner/README.md

 - callback: `function(errors, data)`
 - option: `object`

-`option.first` If true, every field will stop validation at first failed rule
+`option.traversal` If true, every field will not stop validation at first failed rule

-`option.cover` If true, the last pending validation will be covered when a new validation begins
+`option.retention` If true, the last pending validation will be not covered when a new validation begins

 `option.concurrent` if true, all validator will be executed at the same time